vacp2p/rfc-index/nomos/data-availability-layer.md

 - Light clients send data to block builders, block builders send data to be verified by the data availibilty layer.

-### Blockchain Data

-Zones SHOULD assign block builders to handle the creation of new blocks on-chain.
-Zones create block builder roles, send block data to base layer to verify the data.

-- Data is chucked into blobs using an algorithm prefered by the Zone
-- The blobs are encoded by method preferred by the Zone
-- Each blob will not be greater than 32mb?

-Data availbility nodes download data and prove that data was downloaded
-- Hash is created by DA node
--

-zones MAY utilize the data availability of the base layer and pay for the resouce they consume with the native token.

-- Nodes in Nomos zones are only REQUIRED to download data related to zones they prefer.

-Zone block builder waits for signed data to be returned
-- Verifies data chucks are are hashed and signed
-- Includes hash in next/current block

-Data included in hash for next block in Zone
-- Zone block builders create certificates, a Verifiable Information Dispersal Certificate,
-- Zone send certificates to DA nodes to store in the NomosDA node's mempool

 ### Certificate
 A verifiable information dispersal certificate is a list of signutures from DA nodes.